Nawaz Sharif

+While imprisoned, Sharif avoided the death penalty as a result of pressure from US president Bill Clinton.
+He struck a deal with General Musharraf, which was brokered by King Fahd of Saudi Arabia, and went into exile for a period of ten years.
+In 2007, he violated the agreement and attempted to return to Pakistan but was deported.
+After more than a decade, he returned to politics in 2011 and led his party to victory for the third time in 2013.
+In 2017, Nawaz was again removed from office by the Supreme Court of Pakistan following the Panama Papers case.
+In 2018, the Pakistani Supreme Court disqualified Nawaz from holding public office, and he was also sentenced to ten years in prison by an accountability court.
+In 2019, he moved to London for medical treatment on bail.
+He was also declared an absconder by a Pakistani court; however, the Islamabad High Court later granted him protective bail in the Avenfield and Al-Azizia cases.
+In 2023, after four years of exile, he returned to Pakistan and was subsequently acquitted in the Avenfield and Al-Azizia Steel Mills cases by the Islamabad High Court.

+He has been a member of the National Assembly of Pakistan since 29 February 2024.
+Sharif's victory in NA-130, which is widely regarded as one of Pakistan's most competitive constituencies, has been called into question.
+An examination of Form 45 conducted by the Pattan Development Organisation and an investigation by Geo TV's Election Cell showed manipulated vote counts, altered turnout statistics, and modified official documents which substantiated claims by the opposition that the election result was tampered with.
+The evidence suggests the election was rigged in Sharif's favour, undermining the legitimate victory of his opponent Yasmin Rashid.
+He has been serving as Patron-in-Chief of the Lahore Heritage Revival Authority since 16 March 2025.

 Early life and education

-Nawaz was born in Lahore, Punjab, on 25 December 1949.
-The Sharif family are Kashmiris of Punjab.
+Nawaz was born in Lahore, Punjab, on December 25, 1949.
+The Sharif family are Punjabi-speaking Kashmiris.
 His father, Muhammad Sharif, was an upper-middle-class businessman and industrialist whose family had emigrated from Anantnag in Kashmir for business.
 They settled in the village of Jati Umra in Amritsar district, Punjab, at the beginning of the twentieth century.
 His mother's family came from Pulwama.
 After the creation of Pakistan in 1947, Nawaz's parents migrated from Amritsar to Lahore.
 His father followed the teachings of the Ahl-i Hadith.
+Though the Sharif family are known to have strong Barelvi thoughts.
 His family owns Ittefaq Group, a multimillion-dollar steel conglomerate, and Sharif Group, a conglomerate with holdings in agriculture, transport and sugar mills.
-He has two younger brothers: Shehbaz Sharif and the late Abbas Sharif, both politicians by profession.
+He has two younger brothers: Shehbaz Sharif and the late Abbas Sharif, both of whom are politicians.

 Nawaz went to Saint Anthony High School.
 He graduated from the Government College University (GCU) with an art and business degree and then received a law degree from the Law College of Punjab University in Lahore.